-The first annual report submitted to KHRC must include the Building Identification Sheets (State Form 40) and copies of IRS Forms 8609 with Part II filled in.
-The Building Identification Sheets are necessary to ensure the property is set up correctly in Procorem, and that the building sheets match the allocation documents KHRC has on file.
-Forms 8609 with Part II filled in are necessary to validate the appropriate set-aside elections, building vs. project rules and first year of the credit period.
+If not already provided to KHRC, the first annual report submitted must include signed copies of IRS Forms 8609 with Part II filled in.
+The multiple building project election attachment must be included for line 8b, if applicable.
+It is acceptable to use State Form 40 for this purpose.
 Without this information, KHRC's records are incomplete.
 Therefore, KHRC will pursue these documents and eventually fine the owner if they are not submitted (See Chapter 16, Violation Fees).
-The annual report will also be deemed incomplete and the property placed on the distressed list.
+The annual report will also be deemed incomplete, and the property placed on the distressed list.

-KHRC is willing to assist owners and managers in meeting their Procorem requirements by providing training and directing managers to review existing instructional guidance on our website (i.e. kshousingcorp.org).
-We also strongly encourage owners and managers to attend state training offered each year at various times throughout the year.
+KHRC is willing to assist owners and managers in meeting their Procorem requirements by providing training and directing managers to review existing guidance and tutorials on our website (https://kshousingcorp.org/housing-partners/housing-compliance).
+We also strongly encourage owners and managers to attend trainings offered each year, specifically compliance and housing update classes at the annual Kansas Housing Conference.